Influenza vaccineVaccine - influenza; Immunization - influenza; Flu shot; Flu vaccine

+The flu vaccine is not approved for people under 6 months of age.
 Some people should not be vaccinated without first talking to their doctor.
-The vaccine is not approved for people under 6 months of age.
 In general, you should not get a flu shot if you:

 - Have a fever or illness that is more than "just a cold"